IBM/Dataset-Epidemiologic-Investigation-COVID19/README.md

 ## Introduction

-This repository contains a dataset of entity, relation and event recognition on epidemiological case reports.
+This repository contains a dataset of epidemiological case reports with entity labeling which can be used for information extraction.

+The motivation of creating and contributing the dataset is to trigger the research on epidemiologic investigation analysis and automation.
+COVID-19 is threatening the health of the entire human population.
+In order to control the spread of the disease, epidemiological investigations should be conducted, to trace the infection source of each confirmed patient and isolate their close contacts.
+However, the analysis on a mass of case reports in epidemiological investigation is extremely time-consuming and labor-intensive.
+Using the latest NLP technology to accelerate the information extraction from epidemiological case reports should be a feasible and good way.
+So we prepared the dataset, meanwhile we also submitted a paper to AMIA 2020, the title is "Accelerating Epidemiological Investigation Analysis by Using NLP and Knowledge Reasoning: A Case Study on COVID-19".

+We collected the epidemiological case reports from Dec 19, 2019 to Feb 7, 2020 from the websites of China CDC and some main-stream news websites.
+This repository was created from the case reports which were labelled by manual with entities, relations, and events.

+Special thanks to China CDC and the subbranchs in local cities.
+Lots of the data are from their announcements.
+We also appreciate the following news websites some of the data are from: sina.com.cn, people.com.cn, thepaper.cn and news.163.com etc.

 If you use this dataset, please cite our paper:
 ```
 Wang J, Wang K, Li J, Jiang JM, Wang YF, Mei J, Accelerating Epidemiological Investigation Analysis by Using NLP and
 Knowledge Reasoning: A Case Study on COVID-19, AMIA 2020. (submission)
 ```

-We collected the epidemiological case reports from Dec 19, 2019 to Feb 7, 2020 from the websites of China CDC and some main-stream news websites.
-This repository was created from the case reports which were labelled by manual with entities, relations, and events.

-Special thanks to China CDC and the subbranchs in local cities.
-Lots of the data are from their announcements.
-We also appreciate the following news websites some of the data are from: sina.com.cn, people.com.cn, thepaper.cn and news.163.com etc.

 ## Data Format